cap-lab/S3NAS/README.md

     We provide script templates for NAS / train / post_process

 4. Run the script file.

+### Note
+* When running on Multi-GPU, set moving_average_decay=0.0.

+    Multi-GPU in TF 1.x does not support tf.train.ExponentialMovingAverage. [refer](https://github.com/tensorflow/tensorflow/issues/27392)

+* We didn't check the validity on Multi-GPU environment.

 ### Citation
 If it helps your research, please cite